EORI Registration in Czech Republic - 2021 Guide

 - A power of attorney for the company’s representative (we can act on your behalf).

-The EORI application is not complex, but you might need legal advice and assistance, a matter where our Czech lawyers can help.
+The EORI application in 2021 is not complex, but you might need legal advice and assistance, a matter where our Czech lawyers can help.
 Our team can help you with the formalities involved.
 Here is an infographic that explains the EORI registration:

 Is EORI the same thing with the VAT?